gvwilson/sdxpy/src/cache/index.md

 Since the data file might be shared between several projects, it is usually not downloaded into any particular project.
 Instead,
-it is stored in a [%g cache "cache" %] that all projects have access to.
+it is stored in a cache that all projects have access to.
 If the cache gets too large,
 files in it can be deleted
 and re-downloaded later.